openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Because most users do not closely monitor the execution of all the tests in a test run, jtreg will monitor the time take for various events during its overall execution, to ensure that those events do not take longer than anticipated.
-This includes the time taken to execute each of the actions in a test.
+This includes the following:

+* The time taken to execute each of the actions in a test.
   The default time is 120 seconds (2 minutes) but can be changed using the `/timeout` option for the action.
 To allow for reasonable variations in the speed of execution, it is recommended that the typical execution time for an action should be not more than half of the default or specified time when the test is executed on a reasonable modern system such as may be used by developer or in use in a continuous build and test system.

+* The time taken to clean up after each individual action.
+  This includes any time that spent waiting for any threads to complete, that may may been started by the code in the action, for which the maximum time is 10 seconds.

+* The time taken to clean up after a test, when all the actions that will be executed have been executed.
+This includes any time that may be spent waiting for any files in the scratch directory to be deleted, for which the maximum time is 15 seconds per file on Windows and 0 otherwise.

+* The time taken to run a "timeout handler" (see below).
+  The default time is 300 seconds (5 minutes), which can be changed by using the `-timeoutHandlerTimeout` option.

 To allow for running tests on slow hardware, or when using VM options that might adversely affect system performance, the timeout intervals can be